 #2 Using the WCM Core Components

 Leveraging these components without any customizations provides solid, single-responsibility building blocks for the content authors.
-Based on the principle behind these core components, we have developed our own (project-specific) core components as well.
+Based on the principle behind these core components, we've developed our own (project-specific) core components as well.
 During our digital experience projects we actively contribute to the WCM Core Components, to make them even better.

 #3 Editable templates